encse/secchallenge2022/hardware/broken/solution/README.md

 ...
 ````

-The `1.3" SH1106 OLED` display has been around for a while and used in multiple CTF contests, so there is a lot of sample code to emulate its behavior.
+The `1.3" SH1106 OLED` driver has been around for a while and used in multiple CTF contests, so there is a lot of sample code to emulate its behavior.

 We have two displays each with a separate address.
 A display has 64 x 132 monochrome pixels.
 The 64 vertical pixels are divided to 8 rows (called pages), each row is 8 pixels tall and controlled by a single byte of data which is layed out vertically: